DevaPalasingam/react-todo/README.md

-# react-todo
+# React Todo

-A classic todo app made with React
+A classic todo app using React and TypeScript